svgor-code/email-editor/README.md

-# Custom Email Editor
+# TS Email Editor

-Custom Email Editor is a powerful, versatile, and user-friendly email editor based on [ravenappdev/email-editor](https://github.com/ravenappdev/email-editor).
-It provides an intuitive drag-and-drop interface for creating stunning emails with ease, thanks to its underlying [Craft.js](https://craft.js.org/) framework.
+TS Email Editor is a robust, versatile, and user-friendly **React library** for building beautiful, interactive emails.
+Built with **TypeScript** and based on [ravenappdev/email-editor](https://github.com/ravenappdev/email-editor), it leverages the [Craft.js](https://craft.js.org/) framework to offer an intuitive drag-and-drop interface for email design.

-Paired with a server, Custom Email Editor transforms JSX email structure into reusable HTML templates, empowering developers and designers to create and customize beautiful emails with maximum efficiency and minimal effort.
+The unique feature of Custom Email Editor is its seamless integration with a server for converting JSX email structures into reusable HTML templates.
+This provides developers and designers with the power to create visually compelling emails with minimal effort, and ensures compatibility across various email clients.

 ## Features